rowe-morehouse/rowe-morehouse/readme.md

 ### What else do you do, Rowe?

 - 🤝&nbsp; Applying to full-time roles at select tech companies.
-Hire me, I'm awesome, I promise.
 - 💬&nbsp; <a href="https://objections.dog/sales-tips/handling-of-objections-in-sales" target="_blank">Objection Handling</a> (I wrote this) training for Sales Enablement / Sales Management.
 - ✍&nbsp; Writing call scripts, <a href="https://objections.dog/sales-tips/cold-call-script-examples" class="" target="_blank">value messaging</a>, and ROI impact statements for sales.
 - 📊&nbsp; **SEO**. <a href="https://gist.github.com/rowe-morehouse/b73cd74f5ed0e60633eb233244bd69e6" target="_blank">Here's a gist</a> I made for a curl command that pings IndexNow to get your pages instantly indexed.